deep-stack/ts-nitro/README.md

 ## `NodeJS` - `Browser`

-Instructions to run instances of `ts-nitro` clients in NodeJS and browser environments and create a ledger channel between them
+Instructions to run instances of `ts-nitro` nodes in NodeJS and browser environments and create a ledger channel between them

 ### Prerequisite